kubeflow/website/content/docs/gke/troubleshooting-gke.md

 ## CPU platform unavailable in requested zone

-By default we set minCpuPlatform to `Intel Haswell` to make sure AVX2 is supported.
+By default, we set minCpuPlatform to `Intel Haswell` to make sure AVX2 is supported.
 See [troubleshooting](/docs/other-guides/troubleshooting/) for more details.

 If you encounter this `CPU platform unavailable` error (might manifest as